thescientist13/aws-sst-demo/README.md

 ## Demos

-To run SST locally, run `npm run sst:dev`
+To run SST locally, run `npm run sst:dev`.
+To deploy, run `npm run sst:preview`.

 > All functions are in the _functions/_ directory and defined in _infra/api-routes.ts_